Vasyl Hrytsak: Operations

 In December 1999, Vasyl Hrytsak with a support of the SBU and the FSB personally detained Serhiy Ivanchenko, who was the organizer of a terrorist attack against Ukrainian presidential candidate Nataliya Vitrenko.

-On July 22, 2009, Oleksiy Pukach, former head of the External Monitoring Department of the Ministry of Internal Affairs of Ukraine, was detained and taken to Kyiv under the direction and with the personal participation of Vasyl Hrytsak in Zhytomyr Region.
+On July 22, 2009, Oleksiy Pukach, former head of the External Monitoring Department of the Ministry of Internal Affairs of Ukraine and who was suspected of murdering journalist Georgiy Gongadze, was detained and taken to Kyiv under the direction and with the personal participation of Vasyl Hrytsak in Zhytomyr Region.